SonarMonkey/meninx/README.md

 - [x] Heavily pare back zsh config (prev config incl. for reference)
 - [x] Switch to `programs.gnome-shell` for extensions
 - [x] Add custom font configuration for encephalon
+- [ ] General cleanup, archive unused configs, etc.
+- [ ] Simplify Firefox config (or switch to zen??)

 ## Notes

-- Themes are currently disabled, when the GNOME 46 update just hit and I did not feel like fixing things.
-May or may not add them back, as I honestly don't mind the default dark look of Adwaita these days.
+- Themes are currently disabled, when GNOME 46 hit I did not feel like fixing things.
+Probably won't add them back, but I've done a pretty decent job of making everything cohesive with modern Adwaita dark.
-- I'm currently in the process of heavily cleaning up this configuration, and it is likely to change drastically in the coming days.
-I'm getting ready to set up some new stuff, and got a little lax on my organizational theme, so things are a bit messy.
+- Things have gotten a bit messy in this config.
+As mentioned, the main laptop config ("encephalon") is the only set of configs that is actively maintained or used.
+I also have built up quite a lot of general cruft, so I'm planning to do a bit of cleanup, refactoring, and other stuff soon.
+- There are almost certainly un-optimal settings and oversights within even the actively used configuration, as it's been a while since I've really gone through and made sure things are still good with any serious degree of granularity.
+That said, this has been my daily driver system for multiple years and been essentially fully stable for quite some time, so... :shrug:

 ## Future Plans